All Products

 vpc_quota_route_entrys_num

-Maximum number of custom routes that can be created in each route table (dynamic routes are not included)
+Maximum number of custom routes that can be created in each route table (excluding dynamic routes)

 200